 The concept of regenerating health is very simple: instead of requiring the player to find med kits to recover their health from injuries, the player's wounds will automatically heal if they can avoid taking any more damage for a set amount of time.
 This allows the player to be in top condition at the beginning of every skirmish, and lets them play the game on a battle-by-battle basis.

 The origins of the recharging health mechanic date back to action role-playing games, or action RPGs, of the 1980s.
-The first video games to use it were the Hydlide games from 1984, followed by the more popular Ys series from 1987 onwards.
-However, this mechanic was rarely used outside of the action RPG genre until the 2000s.
+The first video game to use a form of regenerating health was Punch-Out in early 1984.
+In late 1984, Hydlide introduced the regenerating health mechanic in a more modern form, where the player escapes damage for a set amount of time in order to recover health.
+This mechanic then went on to appear in the popular Ys series from 1987 onwards.
+However, this mechanic was rarely used outside of the action RPG genre until the 2000's.

 Halo: Combat Evolved is sometimes credited for the first appearance of regenerating health in action games.
 However, not only was it not the first, but it did not even have regenerating health.
 Halo featured a traditional health system, as it was the player's energy shields that regenerated.
 Subsequent games in the series, starting with Halo 2, added true regenerating health, although the original system made a return appearance in Halo 3: ODST and continued on in Halo: Reach.